Projects

 Privacy-First

 Your knowledge stays on your machine by default.
 No cloud dependency.
-No data leaving your control.
-Export or purge everything at any time.
+Export or purge at any time.

 Provider Agnostic

-Sulci doesn't care which AI you prefer.
-It works across providers, across tools, across workflows.
+Works across providers, tools, and workflows.
 Your context belongs to you, not to a platform.

 Intelligent Decay

-Not all knowledge ages equally.
-Sulci understands relevance as a function of time, frequency, and confidence.
+Relevance is a function of time, frequency, and confidence.
 Old decisions fade.
-Current context shines.
+Current context surfaces.

 Fully Transparent